Sky and Vodafone plan $3.5 billion merger

 How this will play out and whether the new business hits regulatory hurdles is not yet clear.
 One thing is clear, if Sky-Vodafone’s competitors can appeal to the Commerce Commission, they will.
 Expect to see courtroom dramas as this plays out.

-In Australia, Optus, a telecommunications company has the rights to English Premier League.
-If you want to watch English football in that country, you need to be an Optus customer.
+In Australia, Optus has the rights to the English Premier League.
+To watch English football there, you must be an Optus customer.

-Football is popular, but it is a minority sporting code.
-Australia’s big codes are subject to anti-siphoning laws.
-This means pay-to-view media companies can’t wall off the most popular sports fixtures from broadcast television.
+Football is popular but a minority sporting code.
+Australia’s big codes are subject to anti-siphoning laws, meaning pay-to-view media companies cannot block the most popular fixtures from broadcast TV.

-Paul Brislen touches on this last point in an opinion piece at The Spinoff.
-He says this deal might be great for shareholders, but isn’t so good for consumers.
+Paul Brislen notes in The Spinoff that the deal might be great for shareholders but less so for consumers.

-Putting two companies faced with tough technology challenges in one basket could solve all their problems.
-Or it could mean executives have to face a war on two fronts instead of one.
+Merging two companies facing tough technology and network challenges could solve problems — or force executives to fight on two fronts instead of one.